duykhoa/duykhoa.github.io/_posts/2015-05-27-performance-should-i-care-first.md

 ---
 layout: post
-title: I am not the best developer
+title: Performance, should I care first?
 ---

 In this post, I will tell you my thought about performance when I start to developing.